Build add-in for MS Office Excel , Word 2010 - 2000

 Excel worksheet event class

-In the event class, you add the following code to the procedure that handles the BeforeRightClick event of the Worksheet class:
+In the event class, add the following code to the procedure that handles the BeforeRightClick event of the Worksheet class:

 Public Overrides Sub ProcessBeforeRightClick(ByVal Target As Object, _